octo-technology/OpenTezos/docs/michelson/exam.md

 - [x] The type definition of the storage
 - [ ] The balance of the contract
 - [ ] The initial value of the storage
-- [ ] The value of the entry point and its related parameters
+- [ ] The value of the entrypoint and its related parameters
-- [x] The type definition of the entry point
+- [x] The type definition of the entrypoint
 - [ ] The size of the storage
 - [x] The code of the smart contract
 - [ ] The list of users allowed to call the smart contract